ranzbrendan/real_estate_sales_de_project/README.md

 The dataset contains all Connecticut real estate sales with a sales price of $2,000 or greater
 that occur between October 1 and September 30 of each year from 2001 - 2022.
-The data is a csv file which contains 1097629 rows and 14 columns:
+The data is a csv file which contains 1097629 rows and 14 columns, namely:

 | Column Name | Description |
 |------------ | ----------- |